-We have audited the consolidated financial statements of Qatar Reinsurance Company Limited and its subsidiaries (collectively 'the Group') for the year ended 31 December 2020 which comprise Consolidated Statement of Income, Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Equity, Consolidated Statement of Cash Flows and the related notes 1 to 32, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is International Financial Reporting Standards (IFRSs) issued by International Accounting Standards Board (IASB).
+We have audited the consolidated financial statements of Qatar Reinsurance Company Limited and its subsidiaries (collectively 'the Group') for the year ended 31 December 2021 which comprise Consolidated Statement of Income, Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Equity, Consolidated Statement of Cash Flows and the related notes1 to 33, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).